 Flight booking automation presents significant challenges, primarily due to the scarcity of public APIs.
 Consequently, the process of searching for flights often requires simulating human-like interactions with web interfaces.

-Fortunately, the combination of CrewAI and Browserbase only requires a few hundred lines of code to automate this complex task.
+Fortunately, the combination of CrewAI and Browserbase only requires a few dozen lines of code to automate this complex task.

 By following this tutorial, you’ll learn how to build a CrewAI program that searches for a roundtrip flight from a simple human input:

-> python3 main.py "Sofia to Berlin one-way on 26th May"
+> python3 main.py "San Francisco to NYC one-way on September 21st"

-> Here are our top 5 picks from Sofia to Berlin on 2nd July 2024:
+Here are our top 5 flights from San Francisco (SFO) to Newark (EWR) on September 21, 2024:

 ...